"Set your life On Fire.

 Ken Quiricone (Actor/Teaching Artist) is originally from Connecticut and a graduate of Plymouth State University in New Hampshire.
 He has performed with theatre companies across the country including Off-Broadway, Regional Theatre, and Theme Park productions.
 Ken has toured multiple times with Chamber Theatre Productions of Boston, bringing theatre to young audiences nationally.
 He spends his summers in the beautiful badlands of North Dakota, singing country music and kickin’ up his heels outdoors every night in The Medora Musical.
 Other credits include The Complete Works of Shakespeare (abridged), Lend Me a Tenor, Christmas My Way with The Legacy Theatre in Georgia, Don't Dress for Dinner, Christmas Carol: a Live Radio Play, and Weekend Comedy with Broadway Palm Dinner Theatre in Florida and several roles at Dollywood in Tennessee.
 Ken is blessed to travel this amazing country performing and to be a part of Spark Theatre 4 Youth.

-Stephanie Wilbert (Teaching Artist) is an Actor, Director, and Adjunct Faculty Theater Instructor at Lorain County Community College.
+Stephanie Wilbert (Director/Teaching Artist) is an Actor, Director, and Adjunct Faculty Theater Instructor at Lorain County Community College.
 She received her MFA in Theater: Contemporary Performance from Naropa University in Boulder, Colorado where she primarily focused on ensemble-based performance and devised theater techniques.
 Naropa University performance credits include: Sirens Fury Playlist, Now!
 (For Something Completely Different (Directed by Stephen Wangh), and 7/21 (Directed by member of The Tectonic Theater Project, Greg Pierotti).
 Stephanie is an Actors Equity Membership Candidate (EMC) and received her BA in Theater Arts from Cleveland State University.
 In Northeastern Ohio, Stephanie worked as the Interim Artistic Director for The Illusion Factory and has performed with The Ohio City Theatre Project, Ensemble Theatre, Talespinner Children’s Theatre, Cleveland Public Theatre, The Cleveland Ingenuity Festival, Stratosphere, and Ohio Capoeira Brasil.